-Battery electric vehicles (BEVs): also known as pure electric cars, are the cleanest cars on the road and generally powered entirely by a rechargeable electric battery.
-BEV drivers can charge their car at home or at one of the UK’s growing number of public chargepoints.
+Battery electric vehicles (BEVs): also known as pure electric cars.
+These are the cleanest cars on the road and generally powered entirely by a rechargeable electric battery.
+BEV drivers can charge their car at home or at one of the UK’s growing number of public charge points.

-Hybrid electric vehicles (HEVs): a hybrid car uses more than one source of power.
+Hybrid electric vehicles (HEVs): this hybrid car uses more than one source of power.
 A HEV typically combines an electric battery with a conventional petrol or diesel engine.
-The engine will usually also charge the electric battery meaning that you do not have to manually recharge the battery, although the battery range in hybrid cars may be limited.
+The engine will usually also charge the electric battery meaning that you don’t have to manually recharge the battery, although the battery range in hybrid cars may be limited.

 Here at Leasing.com we make searching and comparing leasing offers on BEV, hybrid and plug-in electric cars simple.
 Start your search here.

 Do all electric cars use the same plug?

 No, home chargers for electric vehicles will use what is known as a ‘Type 1’ or ‘Type 2’ plug.
 Type 1 plugs are most commonly found on older electric vehicles and Type 2 plugs are found on all new EV models released after 2018.